By Holly Reisem Hanna

 Just the other day a reader asked me if I had heard of the Amazon Phone Scam.
 Having an unpublished phone number, I rarely receive any unsolicited phone calls, so I wasn’t aware of it.
 So, I decided to do some research and see what I could find on it.

-First, let me preface this post with … Amazon is a legit company that offers individuals different ways to make money from home.
+First, let me preface this post with, Amazon is a legit company that offers individuals a lot of different ways to make money from home.

-First legit way to make money with Amazon is through their affiliate program, where publishers make an advertising fee off of items that are promoted and sold on their websites.
+Let's talk about some of the legit ways people can make money with Amazon.
+One way is through their affiliate program, where publishers and bloggers make an advertising fee off of items that are promoted and sold on their websites.

 There are work-at-home ads circulating online when individuals click on the ad; they are brought to a landing page that requests their name and phone number.